jackjliew/ai-openscale/tutorial-adv-cars.md

   ![Load Menu](images/db2_load.png)

 - Browse to the training data file, or drag and drop it into the appropriate area on the form.
 Click **Next**.
 Select a Schema from the list of load targets; this is usually in a format like `DASH12345`.
-Then click **New Table** on the right:
+Then click **New Table**:

   ![New Table](images/new_table.png)